As the Covid-19 pandemic continues to mess with the world, we asked business coach Joseph James for some guidance on how to adapt to our new normal.

 Creating some structure and discipline for yourself is a really effetctive way of ensuring that you are making progress towards achieving the goals that you've set yourself.

-Goals might start as a bit of blue-sky thinking or an aspiration day-dream, but you've got to start mapping out actions, deadlines, measures if you want to understand the What and How that need to be tackled in order to make your goals a reality.
+Goals might start as a bit of blue-sky thinking or an aspiration day-dream, but you've got to start mapping out actions, deadlines, and measures if you want to understand the What and How that need to be tackled in order to make your goals a reality.

 When you achieve a goal, celebrate in a way that’s meaningful for you.
 It's also important to reflect on the factors that enabled you to achieve that goal - what worked?
 Can you do more of that?
 Can you translate those lessons into other goals?